-For more complex deployment descriptors, you can use the Web services deployment descriptor (wsdd) command as an alternative to wsdltocpp and wsdltojava.
+For more complex deployment descriptors, you can use the Web services deployment descriptor (wsdd) command as an alternative to wsdltocpp.

-The descriptors generated by artix wsdltocpp and wsdltojava do not include all the possible information that descriptors can have-for example, provider_namespace (see the advanced/container/deploy_routes demo).
+The descriptors generated by wsdltocpp do not include all the possible information that descriptors can have-for example, provider_namespace (see the advanced/container/deploy_routes demo).